-Dr. Kelly Harkey and his wife, Sharon Harkey, CNM are serving together as the Board Liaisons for the Hospital and Medical communities.
+Dr. Kelly Harkey and his wife, Sharon Harkey, CNM are serving together as the Board Liaisons for Frontline Providers.
 Kelly and Sharon sought educational training from PSI, to better assist with the management of their patients suffering from PMAD.
 What became abundantly clear to them was the need for a team approach to establish a comprehensive referral and treatment network in San Diego.

 Sharon Harkey has been in OB/GYN nursing for more than 30 years and a Certified Nurse Midwife for more than 22 years.
 Her career started out in the Army as a postpartum, then labor & delivery nurse and childbirth educator.
 After advancing her education with a master’s degree, she has worked as a full scope nurse midwife, adjunct faculty teaching maternal child health to RN students and in research and development.
 Since her very first day functioning independently as an L&D nurse, caring for a woman delivering a stillbirth, she has felt woefully undereducated in the mental side of maternal health.
 Seeing many women for their postpartum visits, who were suffering from PMADS with nowhere to send them, she sought out PSI for education and expertise in treating these women, with the hopes to create a maternal mental health model of care with her husband, Dr. Kelly Harkey.
 Sharon feels it is critical to educate the first line OB providers regarding the scope and needs of our patients suffering with PMADS.